mattepuffo/Java-Utils-class/README.md

 # Java-Utils-class
-Java class with utilities methods
+Java class with utilities methods.

+Compatible with Java 8; not tested with Java 9.